Belteshazza/Mini-Inventory-Management-System/README.md

 DELETE /api/categories/{id} - Delete a category

-7. ## Swagger Documentation
+7. ## Postman API Documentation
-- use this postman link for the api documentation https://documenter.getpostman.com/view/15373925/2sB2cd3xWx
+- Use this postman link for the api documentation as all the documentation can be found here https://documenter.getpostman.com/view/15373925/2sB2cd3xWx